Mercuria's third founder: China head eyes long game

 A long-time friend of Mercuria co-founder Marco Dunand - Han and his young family once lived in Dunand’s London apartment - the Mercuria China head is known as a strong relationship builder, who can network with bureaucrats and energy officials.

-He was the third active founding director when Dunand and Daniel Jaeggi set up the commodities firm, now looking to challenge metal trading giants such as Glencore Plc and Trafigura AG.
+He was the third active founding director when Dunand and Daniel Jaeggi set up the commodities firm, now looking to challenge metal trading giants such as Glencore Plc (GLEN.L) and Trafigura AG TRAFGF.UK.

 “Where we differentiate from our competitors is our marathon style race,” Han told Reuters by phone from his base in Geneva.